exp date isn't null, but text field is

 For the following women, antibiotic therapy should be determined by Obstetric guidelines for sepsis, but in addition must include specific GBS prophylaxis (as above).

-Babies with ‘red flags’, multiple risk factors or abnormal clinical signs
+Babies with ‘red flags’, multiple risk factors or abnormal clinical indicators

 NB.
 Antibiotics are recommended in this group even if adequate intrapartum prophylaxis has been given.